jasminediaconu/GoGreen/doc/sprint4/issue-distribution3.md

 * `The server stores this data in a file or database`
 * `On closing the client and reopening it, it is able to request the data from the server and

 ## Agenda (Jasmine):
 * popup when clicked on username, display logout connect to login screen
 * Agenda, separation between the days, hardcoded activities
 * Cross button, you can delete the activity
+* Instead of having it hardcoded take in an arraylist of activities

 ## Popup windows for plus button and functionality (Giuliano):
 * make plus button work with the meal
 * then transport, energy
 * Create Activity Class with the help of wout
 * Item class with arraylist as example items
+* ​Shifted to other side
+* Dynamic point, fixed window
+* Make it use the itemList use itemlist arraylist in main.java refer to it as Main.items
+* When clicked apply make a new activity with the correct arguments specified in the popup window

 ## Backend and General (Wout):
-* Instead of storing an activityID it should store uuID(Unique...identifier)
+* Storing an activityID
 * Sessions properly work
 * We have data persistence, when you close and open app we have the data
 * First time signup should go to profile, from 2nd time onwards it goes to the welcome message from jasmin
+* Make request for following people.

 * Popup if trying to select another window (leaderboard,overview etc.) when profile is not complete
 * All the requests for creating activities
 * Mockito
 * Continous Integration
+* Link Jasmine's acitivites to the database

 ## Profile (Jan Willem)
-* Link names
+* Link names and profile image on the top left corner link
 * dropdown menu with types of cars
 * 2 dropdown menus cartype and emmission type: electric, gas
 * Add solar panel, when added in activity changes in profile
 * Change of profile picture possible
 * next to username display email.
+* Add a save button which applies the changes to the user object

 ## Overview (Svetoslav)
 * Overview of the graph of cO2 saved
-* dropdown menu: day, week, month
+* dropdown menu: week, month, per year
 * Total CO2 saved
 * Function to add together
 * Weekly Tasks
 * Make a new table in the database for daily co2 saved
+* ​Analyse list of activities and make a graph out of those

 ## Leaderboard (Mandy):
 * Search bar, you can look up somebodies profile, if there is no user show --> no user